nimenon24/Recipes-and-Food-Calorie-Prediction/README.md

 Our significance level was 0.01.
 Our resulting p-value was very close to 0, which is significant.

-This means that our model is not fair when looking at its performance between dessert recipes and non-dessert recipes.
-Our model does a better job predicting the number of calories for dessert recipes than for non-dessert recipes.
+This means that our model appears to not be fair when looking at its performance between dessert recipes and non-dessert recipes; we can say with 99% that our model does a better job predicting the number of calories for dessert recipes than for non-dessert recipes.